Crossing Number Bound in Knot Mosaics

 \begin{proof}

-If $D$ does contain an XX-edge then there is at least one that is not outside of any of the other XX-edges -- the innermost edge from any of the nested sequences would suffice.
+If $C$ does contain an XX-edge then there is at least one that is not outside of any of the other XX-edges -- the innermost edge from any of the nested sequences would suffice.
 Call that edge $e$.
 Without loss of generality let $e$ have both end points on the bottom of $S$, specifically in tiles $T_{2,s}$ and $T_{2,t}$ with $s<t$.
 We know $e$ has no type II tiles by Theorem~\ref{thm:noxx}, but it must contain two type IV tiles at its maximum.
 Let $f$ be an edge that meets $e$ in one of these type IV tiles.
 Note that the tile coming from a maximum for $e$ implies that $f$ is not outside of $e$.
-Since $e$ has endpoints on the bottom of $S$ and $|D| \leq n-4$ we know $f$ cannot have an end point on the top edge of $S$.
-If there is a second edge $g$ that shares the other type IV tile from the maximum of $e$, Lemma~\ref{lem:notboth} says that it cannot be the case that one of these edges had an end point on the right side of $S$ and the other on the left side so without loss of generality we may assume that the end points of $f$ and $g$ are contained in at most the left and bottom sides of $S$.
+Since $e$ has endpoints on the bottom of $S$ and $|C| \leq n-4$ we know $f$ cannot have an end point on the top edge of $S$.
+If there is a second edge $g$ that shares the other type IV tile from the maximum of $e$, it cannot be the case that one of these edges had an end point on the right side of $S$ and the other on the left side, since such an edge would stretch across $S$, forcing $|C|\geq n - 2$.
+So without loss of generality we may assume that the end points of $f$ and $g$ are contained in at most the left and bottom sides of $S$.